 Follow the trail down the Lunana trail junction and ascend a hill.
 From the top, you get awesome views of the Mo Chhu and Rodu Chhu rivers.
 Walk through a forest filled with pine and rhododendron trees.
 Enjoy grand views of the Tsenda Kang glacier and the glacial valley before reaching your campsite.
-You camp for the night lies beside the Rodu Chhu river at Rhoduphu.
+Your camp for the nightlies beside the Rodu Chhu river at Rhoduphu.

 Overnight in Rhoduphu at camp.